 Wills & Estate Planning

-Estate planning is critical for individuals from all walks of life.
+Estate planning, which includes but is not limited to Wills and Powers of Attorney, is critical for individuals from all walks of life.
 It includes making sure appropriate arrangements are in place to take care of your loved ones should you unexpectedly pass away.

-It may also involve maximising the value of the estate by introducing strategies to reduce taxes and other expenses.
-Estate Planning may be as simple or complex as your needs dictate.
+Estate planning may also involve maximising the value of the estate by introducing strategies to reduce taxes and other expenses.
+It may be as simple or complex as your needs dictate.
+Estate planning involves:

 A Will is possibly the most important document you will ever prepare and whether your estate is large or small, we encourage you to have a valid Will.
 A Will clearly sets out how you want your money, property and possessions distributed should you pass away.